So, what's the problem

-Country specific content frameworks have been developed to pinpoint the key nutritional issues, interventions, crops and livestock that can be supported through mobile messaging.
-Localized mobile-ready content is being produced and managed by LCPs, in line with the frameworks and which follow a rigorous content production process including Quality Assurance and is supported by the consortium.
+Within the course of the project, CABI and the content consortium, along with local content partners (LCPs), delivered country specific content frameworks to pinpoint the key nutritional issues, interventions, crops and livestock that can be supported through mobile messaging.
+Localized mobile-ready content was produced by LCPs, in line with the frameworks and which follow a rigorous content production process including Quality Assurance supported by the consortium.

-To aid the LCPs and to help build capacity to support the production of high quality nutrition content, CABI and the BMJ have developed training materials and a curriculum.
-Technical training for the LCP’s has been carried out in the form of workshops in each country by ILRI who also offered continued support, including online learning modules, throughout the content development.
+To aid the LCPs and to help build capacity to support the production of high quality nutrition content, CABI and the BMJ developed training materials and a curriculum.
+Technical training for the LCPs was carried out in the form of workshops in each country by ILRI who also offered continued support, including online learning modules, throughout the content development process.

 Content Manager - Nutrition